 How do we know faulty IR patches exist?

 Because we answer the calls and hear the complaints from Military and Law Enforcement personnel who have experienced these problems.

 After much research and testing, we introduced a proprietary process, SandStorm Technology™ on all our IR patches.

 SandStorm Technology™ assures you can confidently do your job without fear of your IR patch reflecting white light or failing to glow.

-Not only will an IR.Tools™ patch protect against white light reflection, emit an adequate glow, but won’t fall apart when exposed to crazy rain and sand.
+Not only will this proprietary process protect you against white light reflection and glow bright, but won’t fall apart when exposed to crazy rain and sand.

-We realize there are others who make quality IR patches but we want you to know we stand by our IR patches and all our ID products with a 100% Satisfaction Guarantee.
+We realize others make quality IR patches but we want you to know we stand by our IR patches and all our ID products with a 100% Satisfaction Guarantee.